 Another environmental downside to geothermal power is the increased risk of small earthquakes.
 Drilling exploratory wells searching for geothermal potential near fault lines can increase the risk of earthquakes.
 Geothermal plants also release some greenhouse gases like hydrogen sulfide during drilling.
 However, these gases have lower emissions when compared to fossil fuels.

 The process needs appropriate management for the sustainable development of geothermal energy.

 With proper management, geothermal power plants can last for decades or even centuries.
 Geothermal energy is always accessible and is not dependent on weather-changing factors like the sun or wind.
-Although geothermal power has a few downsides, like land subsidence and risks of small earthquakes, energy suppliers can curb these challenges using more sustainable methods.
+Although geothermal power has a few downsides, like land subsidence and risks of small earthquakes, energy suppliers can curb these environmental impacts of geothermal using more sustainable methods.

 Alessandro Franco, Marco Villani, Optimal design of binary cycle power plants for water-dominated, medium-temperature geothermal fields, Geothermics, Volume 38, Issue 4, 2009, Pages 379-391, ISSN 0375-6505, https://doi.org/10.1016/j.geothermics.2009.08.001

 Bruckner T., I.A.
 Bashmakov, Y. Mulugetta, H. Chum, et, al., 2014: Energy Systems.
 In: Climate Change 2014: Mitigation of Climate Change (pdf).
 Contribution of Working Group III to the

 Paul Brophy, Environmental advantages to the utilization of geothermal energy, Renewable Energy, Volume 10, Issues 2–3, 1997, Pages 367-377, ISSN 0960-1481, https://doi.org/10.1016/0960-1481(96)00094-8